IvanZ-1-2-3-4/IvanZ-1-2-3-4.github.io/readme.md

-# code-quiz
+# Scheduler

-Test yourself on your knowledge of JavaScript with this quiz.
+Use this simple scheduler to schedule your day.